linrongbin16/fzfx.nvim/README.md

 >
 > This plugin keeps up with the latest Neovim stable version, supports until the last legacy version to reduce maintenance effort.
 >
-> For example at the time of writing, 2024-06-11, stable is v0.10, last legacy is v0.9, thus this plugin supports v0.9+.
+> For example at the time of writing, 2024-06-11, stable is 0.10, last legacy is 0.9, and this plugin supports v0.9+.

 - Neovim &ge; 0.9.
 - [fzf](https://github.com/junegunn/fzf).